‘Dancing With The Stars’ Disney Night Spoilers: What To Expect And Will Maks Be Back?

 Dancing With the Stars is taking on Disney.
 The ABC celebrity ballroom competition is back with one of its most popular theme nights, and this one sounds even more magical than ever.
 The Dancing With the Stars Disney night will feature each couple dancing to a popular song from a famous Disney movie.

-TV Guide reports that there will be Iive performances from Moana‘s Auli’i Cravalho and former Dancing With the Stars champions Donny Osmond and Alfonso Ribeiro.
+TV Guide reported that there will be live performances from Moana‘s Auli’i Cravalho and former Dancing With the Stars champions Donny Osmond and Alfonso Ribeiro.
 In addition, famous Disney characters like Mickey Mouse, Goofy, and Donald Duck will all make cameos in the Dancing With the Stars ballroom, with the Donald even joining pro dancer Witney Carson for a special dance.

 Longtime Dancing With the Stars host Tom Bergeron told TV Guide he’s especially excited to see the Moana star perform on the Disney-themed night and he revealed that former mirrorball champ Ribeiro will perform in a supersized number with the rest of the DWTS cast at the top of the show.